 The Port's mission is to "deliver prosperity by connecting customers, cargo and community with the world."
-Figure 3 shows "10 targets in 10 years" which is where the Port expects to be by the end of 2021.
-See the back inside cover for a table of the annual progress towards these targets.
-To achieve the 10 targets, the Port is managing to six Goals.
+Figure II-1 shows "10 targets in 10 years" which is where the Port expects to be by the end of 2021.
+Figure II-2 shows the Port's actual and projected progress through 2015 to achieve the 10 targets, the Port is managing to six Goals.